Chapman808/Rectangle-Comparisons/README.md

 ![image](https://user-images.githubusercontent.com/16928672/134567052-6a20fb07-a5e5-43fa-834f-4bc0ce7614d2.png)

 ###Assumptions:
-	-parallel segments cannot intersect
+	1. parallel segments cannot intersect
-	-all segments are perpendicular or parallel
+	2. all segments are perpendicular or parallel
-	-segments can intersect at their terminating points
+	3. segments can intersect at their terminating points

 Rectangles A and B intersect at every point that side of A and the two perpendicular sides of B have in common.
 So A has eight opportunities for intersection: